Appealing IRMAA Premium Increases? Here’s How a Medicare Advisor Can Help

 Your Moves Matter

 If your Medicare premiums have gone up due to IRMAA and your income has dropped since the tax year SSA is using, you have the right to appeal.
+Beyond the appeals process, there are also proactive income strategies that can help you avoid or reduce IRMAA surcharges before they hit.
 While you can go through the process on your own, working with a Medicare advisor, broker, or agent can streamline the process, improve your documentation, and potentially speed up a favorable decision.

 Appealing an IRMAA adjustment isn’t just about saving money, it’s about making sure your premiums fairly reflect your current financial reality.
 With expert guidance, you can navigate the process more confidently and focus on enjoying your retirement without unnecessary financial strain.